+Antitrust Approvals.
 In certain circumstances, the parties may not close the transaction until applicable antitrust approvals have been obtained.
-The Hart-Scott-Rodino Antitrust Improvements Act (the HSR Act) allows the US federal government to evaluate the antitrust implications of proposed transactions that cross certain size-of-transaction and size-of-person thresholds.

-Under the HSR Act, the parties must make 'pre-merger notification' filings and disclose certain information that is reviewed by the government to evaluate whether a transaction may adversely affect competition in violation of the Clayton Act.
-Such disclosures are required to be made by the target and the buyer to the Federal Trade Commission (FTC) and the Antitrust Division of the Department of Justice (DOJ) prior to closing certain transactions.
+The Hart-Scott-Rodino Antitrust Improvements Act (the "HSR Act") allows the US federal government to evaluate the antitrust implications of proposed acquisition transactions.
+Under the HSR Act, the parties must make certain "pre-merger notification" fillings and disclose certain information that is reviewed by the government to evaluate whether a transaction may adversely affect competition in violation of the Clayton Act.
+Such disclosures are required to be made by the target and the buyer to the Federal Trade Commission ("FTC") and the Department of Justice ("DOJ") prior to closing certain transactions.
+Where the information disclosed reveals the transaction may have substantially anticompetitive consequences, the FTC or DOJ may request additional disclosures, seek to enjoin the transaction in federal district court or impose conditions to approval on the buyer and acquired business.
+Whether a given transaction must be reported under the HSR Act often involves the application of technical rules and various exceptions and exemptions.